-Submissions three times a year will encourage regular review and corrections for improved Data Quality.
-30 calendar days after the last month of the trimester, all participating organizations will be expected to submit their projects' reports.
-If the 30th falls outside of regular business days, then the deadline will be the next business day.
-Below is the 2023 calendar:
+Submissions four times a year will encourage regular review and corrections for improved Data Quality.
+1 month after the last month of the trimester, all participating organizations will be expected to submit their projects' reports.
+If the last day of the month falls outside of regular business days, then the deadline will be the next business day.
+Below is the upcoming 2025 calendar: